lonelyenvoy/python-memoization/README.md

 ```

 Note that writing a robust key maker function can be challenging in some situations.
 If you find it difficult,
-feel free to ask me for help by submitting an [issue](https://github.com/lonelyenvoy/python-memoization/issues).
+feel free to ask for help by submitting an [issue](https://github.com/lonelyenvoy/python-memoization/issues).

 ### Knowing how well the cache is behaving